 Travis Thomson, PhD

 Ted Painter is our Event Coordinator.
 His primary responsibilities include planning, coordinating, and directing our annual Angiosarcoma Awareness, Inc 5K and Kid’s road race and other local events.
-As the Marketing Officer, Ted designs, orders, tracks, maintains, and mails all Angiosarcoma Awareness, Inc. marketing materials and online gift shop items.
+Ted designs, orders, tracks, maintains, and mails all Angiosarcoma Awareness, Inc. marketing materials and online gift shop items.

 Michael S. Mandell